xuri/excelize-doc/en/image.md

 func (f *File) GetPictures(sheet, cell string) ([]Picture, error)
 ```

 GetPicture provides a function to get picture base name and raw content embed in a spreadsheet by given worksheet and cell name.
 This function is concurrency safe.
 This function returns the file name in the spreadsheet and file contents as `[]byte` data types.
+Note that this function currently does not support retrieving all properties from the image's `Format` property, and the value of the `ScaleX` and `ScaleY` property is a floating-point number greater than 0 with a precision of two decimal places.

 For example: